jqin4749/jqin4749.github.io/_pages/about.md

 News
 ======
+- I am selected as an Outstanding Reviwer for ECCV2024.
+The complete list can be found [here](https://eccv.ecva.net/Conferences/2024/Reviewers).
 - I will graduate in late 2024 and am looking for postdoc positions!

 - [July 16, 2024] The structured BATS code paper is accepted by IEEE Transactions on Communications (TCOM)